Okay, friends – gather ’round. You’ve got questions about birth photography, I know, so let’s talk about them.

 That’s a powerful thing, that moment.
 And it’s worth documenting.

 I want you to see how overwhelmed with joy and excitement your parents are at meeting their grandchild.
-And the look on their faces as they begin plotting all of the spoiling they’ll do.
+The look on their faces as they begin plotting all of the spoiling they’ll do.
 I want you to have beautiful images of your grandparents holding that tiny little piece of their legacy.
-Because they won’t be around forever.
-And your baby will one day treasure that image of their great-grandparent snuggling them close.
+Because they won’t be around forever, and your baby will one day treasure that image of their great-grandparent snuggling them close.

 You’re an expert at your job – just like I’m an expert at mine

-My job as a birth photographer is not just to photograph the birth itself–anyone with a decent camera can do that.
-More importantly, my job is to photograph what your birth means to your family–it’s important to realize that photographing the event, and photographing your story are two very different things.
-As an objective and experienced observer, I will notice and capture moments that a friend or relative with a camera–or even Dad–will not.
-Hiring a professional there to capture everything also allows you all to be fully present in the moment, rather than worrying about taking photos yourselves.
+My job as a birth photographer is not just to photograph the birth itself.
+Anyone with a decent camera can do that!
+More importantly, my job is to photograph what your birth means to your family.
+It’s important to realize that photographing the event, and photographing your story are two very different things.
+As an objective and experienced observer, I will notice and capture moments that a friend or relative with a camera–even Dad–will not.
+Having a professional there to capture everything also allows you all to be fully present in the moment, rather than worrying about taking photos yourselves.